• Skip to primary navigation

 • Add remaining butter into the same pan, saute garlic and red pepper flakes and cook until it begins to get pale golden.

-• Add chicken stock or pasta water, heavy cream (if using - it gives a creamy texture), Italian seasoning, remaining salt and ground pepper.
+• Add chicken stock or pasta water, heavy cream (if using - it gives a creamy, crave-worthy consistency), Italian seasoning, remaining salt and ground pepper.
 Let cook for 1 to 2 minutes or the liquid has reduced in half.
-Stir in cooked pasta, shrimp along with any accumulated juices, parmesan cheese and lemon juice.
-Serve!

 Notes